paizhangpi/MacIndex/README.md

 This app is bundled with a upgradeable database.
 Pictures and sounds are from Apple and other sources.

-You may freely access the code and the database make some addition if you want.
+You may freely access the code and the database and make some addition if you want.

 Please also contact me immediately if improper content was added mistakenly.